The Federal Reserve sets U.S. monetary policy and the New York Fed plays a central role in implementing it.

 The framework for implementing monetary policy includes two key parts:

 - The FOMC’s primary tool for adjusting the monetary policy stance is through changes to the target range for the federal funds rate, its key policy rate.
-To maintain the federal funds rate well within the target range, the Federal Reserve sets two key administered rates.
+To maintain the federal funds rate well within the target range, the Federal Reserve sets the level of certain administered rates.

 - The FOMC directs the Desk to execute open market operations—purchases and sales of securities, either outright or through repurchase agreements with primary dealers and the New York Fed’s other trading counterparties.
 These transactions affect the size and composition of the Federal Reserve’s balance sheet, which supports the FOMC’s monetary policy stance.